Mabel St Clair Stobart: In Serbia

+First Serbian-English Field Hospital

 As a result of the war and its effects, epidemic typhus broke out in Serbia, causing the death of around 150,000 people including about half of the doctors in the country.
 Stobart, along with several other medical units from the Red Cross, went to the affected area.
-One of those caring for the wounded and victims of typhoid was Mabel Dearmer, an author, illustrator, and pacifist.
-Dearmer would later die of typhoid herself.

 Stobart's actions caught the attention of the Royal Serbian Army.
 The medical division, in late September 1915, asked Stobart to command a frontline field hospital.
 Along with some doctors and nurses, sixty soldiers would be under her command.
 To suit this position, she was given the rank of Major, which made her the first known woman with the rank of major in the world.
 The unit was to be called the First Serbian-English Field Hospital (front).

 The war was not going too well for Serbia in the autumn of 1915.
 Bulgaria had joined the war against Serbia.
 After fierce fighting, the army along with civilians made the retreat through neutral Albania.
 The retreat was a complete shambles with terrible cold weather, mud-bound roads, constant enemy attacks, and lack of food and other supplies.
 Estimates put the costs at well-over 250,000 soldiers dying or missing.
 There is no estimate on the number of civilians that died.

 Stobart arrived at the front with her unit right before the start of the retreat.
 Her unit was one of the last units to start the dangerous crossing of the mountains but was able to stick together with little loss.

 In 1916, Stobart wrote The Flaming Sword in Serbia and Elsewhere, an account of her ordeal in Serbia illustrated with her own photographs and undertook British lecture tours, donating the proceeds to the Serbian Red Cross.